-Amply Wants to Make Electric Vehicle Fleet Charging Super Simple
+Amply Wants to Make EV Fleet Charging Super Simple

 Doing so requires a systematic approach.
 One must interconnect and install chargers, but the real trick lies in scheduling the charging sessions to optimize around time-based rates, while ensuring that mission-critical vehicles have a full battery when they need it.

-That's not a skillset that fleet operators typically have in-house; Shao is betting that they will be happy to outsource it to grid wonks.
+That's not a skill set that fleet operators typically have in-house; Shao is betting that they will be happy to outsource it to grid wonks.

 "We live on tariff rates and kilowatt-hours and demand charges, this is the language that we speak internally," Shao said.

-The service could also appeal to fleets that have tried out a few electric vehicles, but worry about the added compexities of charging an entire fleet.
+The service could also appeal to fleets that have tried out a few electric vehicles, but worry about the added complexities of charging an entire fleet.
 The more power flowing, the greater the risk of hefty demand charges.

 In an actively managed scenario that avoids charging during the priciest hours of peak grid demand, Amply can deliver electric charging at a rate 30 to 50 percent cheaper than diesel, Shao said.
 That doesn't count the initial capital expenses to install charging equipment.